 This project provides both students and local residents with an opportunity to interact and learn more about each other’s linguistic and cultural backgrounds.Dr Aoileann Ní Mhurchú / Lecturer in International Politics

-The curriculum related activity is a weekly two-hour student-led English language conversation support session given to asylum seekers and refugees living in Moss Side at The Chrysalis Family Support Centre.
+The curriculum related activity is a weekly two-hour student-led English language conversation support session.
+This is offered to asylum seekers and refugees living in Moss Side at The Chrysalis Family Support Centre.

-These language conversation classes are given by undergraduate student volunteers who are taking the Politics course unit ‘The Politics of Identity and Difference’ and who have signed up through Multilingual Manchester’s student volunteer programme, which is run by the School of Arts Languages and Cultures.
+These language conversation classes are given by undergraduate student volunteers who are taking the Politics course unit ‘The Politics of Identity and Difference’ and who have signed up through Multilingual Manchester’s student volunteer programme.
+This is run by the School of Arts Languages and Cultures.

-Though the course unit students are given the opportunity to meet people in The Chrysalis Family Support Centre and this project has come out of discussions as a result of these trips.
+Though the course unit students are given the opportunity to meet people in The Chrysalis Family Support Centre.
+This project has come out of discussions as a result of these trips.

 Understanding forced labour in relation to refugees, asylum seekers and undocumented migrants and the ways in which forced labour links to human rights and employments rights abuses are central to awareness raising about social responsibility and marginalised and potentially vulnerable migrants.Professor Alice Bloch / Professor of Sociology